jcazevedo/jcazevedo.net/_drafts/leetcode-1937-maximum-number-of-points-with-cost.md

 selected cell from the first row from the 5 to the 6, we would get a total of
 $$6 - 2 + 5 + 5 = 14$$ points.

+There are various ways to approach this problem.
+We are going to take a look at some of them, even those that won't work given the problem constraints.

 ## Brute Force

 A possible brute force solution involves checking every possible combination of selections for each row.
 Since we have $$N$$ options per row and $$M$$ rows, a brute force approach would lead to a time complexity of $$\mathcal{O}(N^M)$$.
-Even though it is not a practical approach given the problem constraints, let's see how a brute force solution would look like.
+Even though it is not a practical approach given the problem constraints, let's see how a brute force solution would look like:

 {% highlight cpp %}
 #include <algorithm>